b-r3ad/Azure-Honeypot-SIEM/README.md

 # Overview
-This repository contains a step-by-step Honeypot lab designed to simulate attacker behavior and collect real-world security logs using Azure VM's Log Analytics Workspace and Microsoft Sentinel.
+This repository contains a step-by-step honeypot lab designed to simulate attacker behavior and collect real-world security logs using Azure VM's Log Analytics Workspace and Microsoft Sentinel.

 By exposing a vulnerable system to the Internet, this lab captures actual attack attempts, including failed login attempts and geographic data of the attackers.
 The collected logs are then analyzed using KQL queries, enriched with GeoIP data, and visualized in Sentinel Workbooks to create an interactive attack map.